ahmednrana/mxscript/README.md

 #### Functionality

 You must have a saved file open for this to work.
-This uploads the automation script or application XML from the opened tab to the server.
+This uploads the automation script or application XML (application XML currently not working) from the opened tab to the server.

 ![Upload](./images/upload.gif)